Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 His weapons, spear and sword, were stored inside the box he sat on.
 He felt… helpless without the feeling of the scabbard belt hugging his shoulders.
 His hand slowly found his seax and felt the leather of its sheath.

 As he gazed into the water, he saw a shadow move.
 His heart quickened, but he couldn't take his mind away.
-A gnarly, deathly face rose from the water.
-It was dead for at least a hundred years, its skin withered and wrinkled like a rotten grape.
+A gnarly face rose from the water.
+It had a deformed helmet, its face masked with maille.
 It lifted a blade, preparing to smite him down, like an executioner with him on a chopping block large enough for his stomach rather than his neck.

 "Ljörn!"